 Learn How to Make a Retirement Budget

-Believe it or not, a retirement budget can lead to more fun in retirement.
-By having a plan, you'll have less stress.
-In addition, making a retirement budget helps you avoid one of the biggest retirement mistakes people make – which is spending too much too soon.
+Planning your finances by using a retirement budget can lead to more fun in your golden years.
+By having a plan, you'll have less stress, and making a retirement budget helps you avoid one of the biggest retirement mistakes people make of spending too much of their nest egg too soon.

-Of all the many factors that affect your retirement income (inflation, your rate of return on savings and investments, your retirement date, taxes, spending, part-time earnings, Social Security, pensions, etc.) there is ONE that you have the most control over one critical factor: Your spending.
+Of the many factors that affect your retirement income (inflation, rate of return on savings and investments, your retirement date, taxes, spending, part-time earnings, Social Security, pensions, and more) you have the most control over one critical factor: Your spending.
 In retirement, over-spending can become financially dangerous.

 Getting a handle on your upcoming retirement budget puts you in a place where you’ll be able to make smart choices about the retirement lifestyle you want.
-You may find there are trade-offs you are willing to make that might enable you to do things like retire earlier, travel more in retirement, or have more money for fun and hobbies.
+You may find you’re willing to make certain trade-offs that allow you to do things like retire earlier, travel more in retirement, or have more money for fun and hobbies.

-- Last two pay stubs for you (and your spouse if you are married)
+- If still employed, last two pay stubs for you (and your spouse if married)

 - Last year’s tax return

-Use the information on the items above to see where your money has been going, and use the highlighters to group expenses into categories by following the five steps below.
+Review the transactions on your bank account and credit card statements to track where your money has been spent over time, and use the highlighter pens to group expenses into different-colored categories by following the steps below.

-Your budget starts by listing all of your recurring monthly, quarterly or annual payments.
-To make a super effective retirement budget, break this list down into three parts:
+Start your budget by listing all of your recurring monthly, quarterly or annual payments.
+To make an effective retirement budget, break this list down into three parts:

-- Non-essential monthly obligations: Although we all may think of cable TV as an essential, it is not.
-Non-essentials are things like cable, gym memberships, subscriptions, and other items you receive bills for.
+- Non-essential monthly obligations: Although we all may think of cable TV as an essential, it isn't.
+Non-essentials include things like cable, gym memberships, subscriptions, and other items for which you receive bills.

 - Required non-monthly expenses: Items like property taxes, insurance premiums, auto registration and home warranties may come up once a year.
-Be sure to take these periodic expenses and calculate their cost on a monthly basis and include it in your retirement budget.
+Add up these periodic expenses and divide by 12 to calculate their cost on a monthly basis to include in your retirement budget.

-If your employer has been paying premiums, once retired you may have to pick up the tab.
-If you are retiring prior to reaching age 65, health premiums will be expensive.
-Between the ages of 60 and 65, before you become eligible for Medicare, health insurance premiums can run $1,000 a month per person.
-You should shop for plans now so you can add an estimate of that monthly expense into your budget.
+If your employer has been paying your health insurance premiums, once retired you may have to pick up the tab.
+If you retire prior to reaching age 65, health premiums will be expensive.
+Between the ages of 60 and 65, before you become eligible for Medicare, health insurance premiums could run $1,000 a month per person.
+Shop for plans now so you can add an estimate of that monthly expense into your budget.

-This all the fun stuff, like travel, hobbies, sports, and entertainment.
+This includes all the fun stuff, like travel, grandkid outings, sports, and other entertainment.

 - Divide your fixed expenses into your total expenses.

 How much of your retirement income will go toward fixed expenses?
 Does this align with your thoughts in Step 4 on how you want to spend your time in retirement?
-If you have large monthly obligations for house and car payments you can consider a lifestyle change to free up funds for travel or hobbies.
+If you have large monthly obligations for house and car payments, consider a lifestyle change to free up funds for travel or hobbies.

-As a general rule of thumb, if you want more fun in retirement, find ways to lower fixed expenses so you can have more flex funds available to spend on the interests you most enjoy.
+As a general rule of thumb, if you want more fun in retirement, find ways to lower your fixed expenses so you can have more flexible funds available to spend on the interests you most enjoy.